 AUSTRALIA: Hemp ice-cream factory faces regulatory hurdle, Tasmania may lose out

+Federal law is hampering the creation of a multi-million dollar hemp ice-cream factory in Tasmania, and the company at the centre of the issue has revealed that it will now look to South Africa for a site.
 Hemp Foods Australia is involved in the development of the hemp industry but has found the commercial production of its ice cream hampered by laws that ban the consumption of hemp products.
 The Queensland-based company found it necessary to conduct trials of the product secretly, and has confirmed that export clients are waiting for the product in Japan and the US.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor

 just-food gives you the widest food market coverage.